open-revolution/openrevolution/content/remuneration-rights.md

 Below are detailed case studies of the application of Remuneration Rights in specific domains.
 We also address key further questions such as: how to handle reuse; how to address international free-riding and the case where only one or a few countries have transitioned to remuneration rights etc.

 [^alternative-names]: The basic concept of remuneration rights has been around in different forms for many years.
 For example, it is very similar to the way collecting socities operate.
-However, there is no standard agreed term for this model so we term it "remuneration rights".
+Proposals like it have come up the term "Alternative Compensation System", "Cultural Flat Rate", "Prize Fund".
+However, there is no standard agreed term for this model.

 ---